Neural Stochastic Differential Equations on Compact State Spaces: Theory, Methods, and Application to Suicide Risk Modeling: Proof of

-To prove \cref{thm:stationary}, we will show that the form for the drift listed in condition (a) results in a stationary SDE.
-Then, we will prove that this stationary SDE satisfies all conditions from \cref{thm:milian}, implying it is viable in $K$.
+To prove \cref{thm:stationary}, we will first derive a sufficient form for the drift, $h$, as a function of the diffusion, $g$, so that it induces stationary dynamics with target (unnormalized) time-marginal $\tilde{p}(z_t)$ (\cref{apx:sufficient-drift}).
+Then, we show that, although the drift and diffusion vanish at the boundary (\cref{apx:sufficient-drift-vanish}), $\partial K$ is unreachable from the interior, so the boundary does not form an absorbing state (\cref{apx:not-absorbing-state}).
+Finally, we will show that the drift satisfies all conditions from \cref{thm:milian}, implying that it is viable in $K$ (\cref{apx:stationary-drift-satisfies-condition}).